Table of Contents

 How do I get a new title?

 Sometimes car titles can be lost, misplaced or damaged and this can cause problems when you want to sell a car.
-There are various solutions to this problem, so don’t despair.
+There are various solutions to this problem, so don’t fear.
 If you need an alternative, check out our options below:

 Get a Duplicate or Replacement Title